 By instructing A Y & J Solicitors, you can be confident that you have a knowledgeable and experienced team of immigration law experts on your side.
 Because we are methodical in our preparation of our clients’ cases, we usually achieve a settlement with the Home Office well before an appeal reaches court.
 This saves our client’s money, time, and help them to get on with the task of growing their business.

 Before it can issue a Civil Penalty Notice for illegal workers, the Home Office must prove:

 If you can successfully argue that that one or both of these elements did not exist at the time the Home Office Civil Penalty Notice was issued, you have a strong appeal case.

 At A Y & J Solicitors, part of our customer service is ensuring our fees are fully transparent.
 Your lawyer will explain the process of appeal to you and keep you informed of costs at every stage.
 In addition, it is important to remember that any costs associated with appealing a Fixed Penalty Notice are usually minimal compared with the fine which may be imposed and the loss of reputation associated with the penalty.

-A Y & J Solicitors had the privilege of assisting a reputed Care Home company in resolving a UK Visas & Immigration (UKVI) civil penalty with NO action—ZERO penalties!
+A Y & J Solicitors had the privilege of assisting a reputable Care Home company by resolving a UK Visas & Immigration (UKVI) civil penalty with NO action—ZERO penalties!
 UKVI (Home Office) alleged that company DV employed an illegal worker.
 On 21st July 2017, Home Office issued a penalty of £10,000, which was payable by…

 We are a specialised UK immigration law firm.